 Strategies

-Utilize the chapter update emails sent monthly by the management company to identify and contact new members (in blue on the spreadsheet), recently expired members (in yellow on the spreadsheet), and companies and additional individuals of member companies as prospects to become members (AND sponsors!)
+Utilize the chapter update emails sent monthly by the management company to identify and contact new members (in blue on the spreadsheet), recently expired members (in yellow on the spreadsheet),

+Develop a list of prospecting targets for chapter membership.
+The list can consist of:

+Companies in related fields (engineers, contractors, material suppliers and distributers)

+Additional individuals in member companies

+Students of local universities and trade schools/high schools

 The membership committee should meet more regularly than at BoD meetings.
 Monthly conference calls are suggested with the purpose of identifying targets to call/email, assign responsibility for the call/email, and to hold committee members accountable for their commitments.
 Make sure to have fun and celebrate successes!